 Remember, if you don’t have a solid reason why a company should recruit you, chances are they are not going to hire you, the reason being they often have plenty of candidates to select from.

-What You Should Say: To ace this question, you will certainly need to do some research on the company and prepare an interview-ready answer, comprising the company’s new products/services, corporate culture, initiatives, vision and mission, among other relevant things.
-Tell HR that the company is doing really well, and you are really excited about learning and growing within the organization.
+What You Should Say: To ace this question, you will certainly need to do some research on the company and prepare an interview-ready answer, comprising the company’s new products/services, corporate culture, initiatives, vision, and mission, among other relevant things.
+Tell HR that the company is doing well and that you are excited about learning and growing within the organization.

 What’s Terrible About It: Simply saying you are passionate about a job will never give you an edge over your competitors.
-Obviously, other job candidates are also expected to be passionate about it and for that reason, they have applied for the job as well.
+Other job candidates are also expected to be passionate about it, and for that reason, they have applied for the job as well.
 So, you should come up with a suitable response that differentiates you from others and which aptly relates your professional background with the job requirements.

 What You Should Say: Showcase how passionate you are about work and the job by discussing your accomplishments and putting forth quantitative results you have achieved in your previous or current roles.
 In addition to showing how active you are within the organization, let the hiring manager know what you do to grow and improve outside of the professional realm.